Pawn-Storm-Team/Pawn-Storm/README.md

 - Week 6 : Quashing of the bugs

 ## Project Goals
-- Command line interface
+- Command line interface  - COMPLETED
-- Full implementation of the chess ruleset
+- Full implementation of the chess ruleset - 90% - missing promotion and castling at this point
-- Board display from perspective of black or white
+- Board display from perspective of black or white  - COMPLETED
-- Local play, swap player/board view per move
+- Local play, swap player/board view per move  - COMPLETED
-- AI player for singleplayer mode
+- AI player for singleplayer mode - 90% - written but not successfully linked to interface
-- Output game as PGN file
+- Output game as PGN file - INCOMPLETE
-- Take move input as algebraic chess notation
+- Take move input as algebraic chess notation - INCOMPLETE

 ### MVP Goals
-- Command line interface
+- Command line interface  - COMPLETED
-- Full implementation of ruleset
+- Full implementation of ruleset - 90% - missing promotion and castling at this point
-- Local play, swap board
+- Local play, swap board - COMPLETED
-- Board display from black or white
+- Board display from black or white - COMPLETED
-- AI play
+- AI play - 90% - written but not successfully linked to interface
-- Move input in A3B4 format
+- Move input in A3B4 format - COMPLETED

 ### Prototype Goals
-- CLI
+- CLI - COMPLETED
-- Ruleset
+- Ruleset - COMPLETED
-- Local play
+- Local play - COMPLETED
-- Board display
+- Board display - COMPLETED
-- Move input A3B4 format
+- Move input A3B4 format - COMPLETED